Mysore Style Ashtanga

 Private intro to Ashtanga sessions:

-For those who are unable to do option 1 or would like to learn the basics in a more private setting before attending the regular Mysore classes.
+For those who would like to learn the basics in a more private setting before attending the regular Mysore classes.
 4- 1 hour session commitment.
 Must be used within a 4 week time frame.
 The 4 sessions will be designed to meet your personal needs including but not limited to developing confidence to practice in a group setting, such as the Mysore room, working on specific postures/sequences that you are finding challenging, or help with healing from an injury.
-After the 4 sessions if you chose to continue you can pick from the class card offerings for the regular classes at the studio or continue with private lessons at your convenience.
-Offerings are listed here.
+After the 4 sessions if you chose to continue you may join regular classes at the studio or continue with private lessons at your convenience.
+Class costs are listed here.
 This is one on one instruction in a private space completely tailored to whatever you would like to cultivate in your yoga practice.
 Please contact me at email@example.com for availability.
 Cost: $300 for 1 person: $400 for 2 people

 Note from the teacher: